-To get involved in any of these groups, I encourage you to email Donna White, Manager – Membership Relations (firstname.lastname@example.org), and provide her with your name, title, phone, email and groups that you wish to be added to or call 905.602.8345 x2230.
+To get involved in any of these groups, email Donna White, Manager – Membership Relations, with your name, title, phone, email and a list of the group(s) you wish to join.
+You may also call her at 905.602.8345 x2230.

 Cyber Security Forum

-Cyber Security Forum is an industry-government policy roundtable that has been held quarterly since 2000.
-The Forum is widely regarded as a key venue for industry-government discussion of new and ongoing cyber-security issues and related policies, responses and solutions.
-Topics covered include cyber aspects of national security, network security, RFID/NFC security, smart grid security, cryptography policy, VoIP security, identity management, authentication, spam, malware, cyber warfare, privacy, etc. For more information contact Bill Munson (email@example.com)
+ITAC’s Cyber Security Forum is an industry-government policy roundtable that has been held quarterly since 2000.
+It is widely regarded as a key venue for industry-government discussion of new and ongoing cyber-security issues and related policies, responses and solutions.
+Topics covered include cyber aspects of national security, network security, smart-grid security, cryptography policy, BYoD and device security, identity management, authentication, spam, malware, cyber warfare, privacy, etc.

 Digital Commerce Forum